How to Start an LLC in Alabama: Step-by-Step Instructions

 Without an operating agreement, the LLC defaults to the state law.
 This may not align with your interests.
 And if disputes arise, it can result in unexpected outcomes.

+An operating agreement is internal to the LLC.
+You don’t have to file one with the Secretary of State.
 For single-member LLCs, an operating agreement is not needed since you probably agree with yourself.
 Though some transactions may require one.

 The importance of operating agreements grows for multi-member LLCs.
 It helps establish clear boundaries and responsibilities.
 The operating agreement gets signed by all LLC members.
 And it is updated for registered agent changes or ownership modifications.
+Lenders, accountants, and attorneys may request your operating agreement to provide services.

 You can find an online template for creating an operating agreement.
 Or hire an attorney to draft the operating agreement on behalf of the LLC.